 “American History for Grownups”

-William Hogeland writes and speaks (and sometimes picks banjo) on illuminating connections between early American history and today’s political and cultural struggles, with a focus on insurrections, economic crises, and American visions of democracy, equality, and liberty.
+William Hogeland writes and speaks (and sometimes picks banjo) on a variety of topics that illuminate connections between early American history and today’s political and cultural struggles, with a focus on insurrections, economic crises, class, and conflicting American visions of democracy, equality, and liberty.

-Recently, Hogeland is author of the critically acclaimed founding-era narrative histories Declaration and The Whiskey Rebellion (both in Simon & Schuster’s “America Collection”); a collection of essays on public history, Inventing American History (MIT Press/Boston Review Books); and the chapter on insurrections in A Blackwell Companion to American Military History.
+Hogeland is author of the critically acclaimed founding-era narrative histories Declaration and The Whiskey Rebellion (both in Simon & Schuster’s “America Collection”); a collection of essays on public history, Inventing American History (MIT Press/Boston Review Books); and the chapter on insurrections in A Blackwell Companion to American Military History.
 His latest book is Founding Finance: How Debt, Speculation, Foreclosure, Protest, and Crackdown Made Us a Nation, in the University of Texas Press “Discovering America” series, edited by Mark Crispin Miller.
+His next book is under contract to Farrar, Straus & Giroux.

 Hogeland’s articles have appeared in “The New York Times,” “The Atlantic,” “American History,” “Boston Review,” “Slate,” Huffington Post,” “Alternet,” “Salon,” and elsewhere.
 His essay “American Dreamers” was selected by Greil Marcus for Best American Music Writing 2009.
 He has blogged on founding-era American finance for Next New Deal and Bloomberg View’s “Echoes” and on a variety of history and culture matters at http://www.williamhogeland.com.

-An in-demand public speaker for groups, schools, and organizations, Hogeland has told his lively tales of early American history and culture to responsive audiences at the National Archives, the Museum of American Finance History, Historic Philadelphia, the National Alcohol Beverage Control Association (keynote talk at Aspen), the John Adams National Historic Park, the Kansas City Public Library, Saint Ann’s School, Quincy College, CUNY’s Gotham Center, and elsewhere.
+A lively public speaker for groups, schools, and organizations, Hogeland has told his arresting tales of early American history and culture to responsive audiences at the National Archives, the Museum of American Finance History, Historic Philadelphia, the National Alcohol Beverage Control Association (keynote talk at Aspen), the John Adams National Historic Park, the Kansas City Public Library, Saint Ann’s School, Quincy College, CUNY’s Gotham Center, the Bostonian Society, Historic Philadelphia, and elsewhere.
 He has also appeared on PBS TV “History Detectives,” CBS TV “Good Morning, America,” C-SPAN “Book TV,” PCN “PA Books,” Minnesota Public Radio, Wisconsin Public Radio, Fox News Radio, and many other broadcast, cable, and online shows and channels.
 William Hogeland lives and works in Brooklyn, New York.

 “For William Hogeland, thinking about history is an act of moral inquiry and high citizenship.
 A searching and original voice.”